 Hudson City Savings Bank took its name from the community of Hudson City, an independent municipality in Hudson County from 1855 to 1870.
 Significant to both the bank and city was the leadership of Garret D. Van Reipen.
-He was the second mayor of Hudson City and the first president of the bank.
+He was the second mayor of Hudson City and the bank's first president.

 Hudson City was initially chartered by the New Jersey Legislature in April 1852 as the Town of Hudson and as the City of Hudson in April 1855.
-The community of approximately 3,000, popularly referred to as Jersey City Heights, was located along the Palisades of New Jersey with Hoboken to the East and Meadowlands to the West.
-The transportation hub at Five Corners took travelers onto New York City or Hoboken.
-Since 1840 the courthouse for the new County of Hudson was located near Five Corners, first at the Lyceum Classical School on Grand Street.
-The Town Hall of Hudson City was at the former Simpson Methodist Church at 25 Oakland Avenue; it was later razed for the construction of the Third Precinct Police Station.
+The community of approximately 3,000, popularly referred to as Jersey City Heights, was located along the Palisades of New Jersey with Hoboken to the east and Meadowlands to the west.
+The transportation hub at Five Corners took travelers onto New York City or Hoboken and an attractive financial location for its day.

-Van Reipen was born in what was Bergen Township on January 26, 1826.
-He was a descendant of Dutch settlers who settled in Communipaw in the 1650s.
-During the Civil War, Van Reipen was a Lieutenant of Company A, Second Regiment, and was later promoted to Captain "for bravery in the field."
-He became paymaster of the Fourth Regiment, N.G.N.J. after the war.
-A Democrat, Van Reipen won election to the state legislature (1863-1864), was a member of the Jersey City Board of Finance (1874-1875), was elected annually president of the County Board for the Equalization of Taxes from its inception in 1873 to 1899, and was a director of the Hudson County National Bank.
-He died at his home at 553 Summit Avenue on August 1, 1899.
+A Democrat, Van Reipen won election to the state legislature (1863-1864), was a member of the Jersey City Board of Finance (1874-1875), elected annually president of the County Board for the Equalization of Taxes from 1873 to 1899, and was a director of the Hudson County National Bank.
+Except for a five-year presidency by Benjamin F. Sawyer, Van Reipen was the bank president and treasurer from its founding until 1899, when he died at his home at 553 Summit Avenue on August 1st.

 Begun as a mutual savings bank, Hudson City Savings was managed by a board of managers.
-In 1999 it was reorganized as a stock savings bank, a wholly-owned subsidiary of Hudson City Bancorp, Inc., listed on the NASDAQ, and the largest savings and loan bank in the US.
+In 1999 it reorganized as a stock savings bank, a wholly-owned subsidiary of Hudson City Bancorp, Inc., listed on the NASDAQ and the largest savings and loan bank in the US.

 In 2015, Hudson City Savings was acquired by M & T Bank Corporation that was founded as Manufacturers and Traders Trust Company in Buffalo, NY.